 Freshmen are also already active in clubs and activities, including Academic Team, Chinese Culture Club, Riley Dance Marathon, Games Club, Black Affinity Club, Robotics Team, Poultry Pals, EcoBlazers, Science Club, French Club, Movie Club, and many more.
 They are starting and joining clubs and service programs in record numbers.
 And our fall play, an adaptation of two books, Alice in Wonderland and Through the Looking Glass, has a large cast that includes 10 freshmen.

 And of course, the Class of 2022 is ready to host you for your shadow visit — and I am excited for you to meet them!

-Our admission office has been busy all summer — and now we are hearing from 8th grade families who are scheduling shadow visits, signing up for our autumn prospective parent breakfast and prospective family dinner, and marking their calendars for our first Open House of the school year on Sunday, October 1.
+Our admission office has been busy all summer — and now we are hearing from 8th grade families who are scheduling shadow visits, signing up for our autumn Prospective Parent Breakfast and Prospective Family Dinner, and marking their calendars for our first Open House of the school year on Sunday, September 30.
 Taylor Newell and I are looking forward to welcoming all of you for an event this fall, scheduling your shadow visit, and reading your application.
 Please call or email me to arrange your shadow visit so that you can spend a day with our faculty and our school community!
 I am excited to have you learn about University High School, but I am even more excited to learn about you.